Back to Blog

 Minimal Basics of CUDA Programming

-A modern consumer GPU like the NVIDIA RTX 4090 contains 16,384 CUDA cores (smaller, specialized compute units) compared to a high-end CPU's 16 to 24 general-purpose cores.
-Each GPU core is slower than a CPU core individually, but together their number allows a GPU to perform massive numbers of calculations simultaneously.
+GPUs are fast because of parallelism.
+The NVIDIA RTX 4090 has 16,384 CUDA cores (smaller, specialized compute units) compared to a high-end CPU's 16 to 24 general-purpose cores.
+Each GPU core is individually slower than a CPU core, but 16,384 of them running at once more than makes up for it.

-Machine learning frameworks like PyTorch or JAX abstract away much of the complexity.
-You allocate tensors, call operations like tensor.cuda() or tensor.to(device), and the framework handles CUDA execution under the hood.
-They rely on highly optimized CUDA libraries (like cuBLAS for matrix multiplication and cuDNN for deep learning primitives) to achieve high performance while maintaining a user-friendly Python interface.
+PyTorch and JAX hide most of this from you.
+You allocate tensors, call tensor.cuda() or tensor.to(device), and the framework launches CUDA kernels behind the scenes.
+Under the hood, they call into CUDA libraries like cuBLAS for matrix multiplication and cuDNN for deep learning primitives.

 For instance, performing vector addition in PyTorch is as simple as: